laraiyeo/laraiyeo.github.io/README.md

 - (4/24/2025) When a game is live, you can click on the game card in the live page and you will see a live scoreboard of that specific game.
 Same with finished games.
 If you click a game block on the finished tab, you will see the final scoreboard of that specific game.
 - (4/29/2025) Previously known as MLB Live Tracker but with the new integration of an NHL tracker, it is now known as Live Sports Tracker
+- (5/02/2025) Added fully functional NBA tracker
+- (5/03/2025) Added standings page for all sports that shows current team standings in their respective division and conference
 ---

 ## #️⃣ Current known issues